- Explore CGIS Programs

 Insurance & PPE Costs

 Students’ programs may or may not cover COVID-19 tests prior to departure, so students should anticipate the potential for paying out of pocket for COVID-19 testing prior to departure or upon arrival in their host country.
+Students should consult this flyer to see GeoBlue benefits related to COVID-19 benefits and coverage.

 In addition to testing funds, students should plan to purchase these PPE items prior to departure, if not already on hand: